karatelabs/karate-examples/kafka/README.md

 ## Further Reading
 * [kafka-custom](../kafka-custom/README.md) - it is possible to test Kafka by writing the Java integration code yourself and generating Java code, but the approach above is recommended
-* [community-example](https://github.com/Sdaas/karate-kafka) - a community project that provides a generic approach to testing Kafka with Karate
+* [community-example](https://github.com/Sdaas/karate-kafka) - a community project that provides a generic approach to testing Kafka with Karate, but requires you to to write / generate Java code.